This section will not be visible in live published website. Below are your current settings:

 Back to Blog

-It’s January 6, 2020, and I have already read countless articles about the new year and new decade.
+The new year is around the corner, and I have already read countless articles about the new year.
 They’ve covered just about every topic imaginable: from how to get fit in the new year to how to become a better leader, from how to be a better version of yourself to how to create the best resolutions.
 The list continues.

 Let me be clear, I have zero issues with these articles.
 Many of them are well written, offering excellent tips.
 However, every year, I find myself asking the same question of myself and others – why do we wait for the new year to make these resolutions?
 Many will say that the beginning of the calendar year naturally invites us to stop, reflect and decide how we want to show up in the days that lie ahead.
 Yet come March, we all know what most of us will be thinking about – anything other than our new year, new us, resolutions.